george-kan/georgekan/content/books/the_one_thing/index.md

 # 🚀 The Book in 3 Sentences

-1. 20% of the effort will produce 80% of the results, everything does not matter equally
+- Extraordinary results come from unrelenting focus on ONE thing
-2. Live your life purposefully, question and improve constantly
+- Live your life purposefully, question and improve constantly
-3. Extraordinary results come from unrelenting focus on ONE thing
+- 20% of the effort produces 80% of the results, everything does not matter equally

 # Who Should Read It?